-If you’d rather just send Bitcoin directly, each post will also end with a QR code (a 2-D barcode) and the site’s Bitcoin address.
+If you’d rather send Bitcoin directly, each post will also end with a QR code (a 2-D barcode) and the site’s Bitcoin address or some other plugin.

 Here’s how to use them.
 I’m assuming you already have a Bitcoin wallet or app at hand.
 If not, read further.

 If you have a Bitcoin wallet on your computer. copy and paste the Bitcoin address under the QR code into the SEND field of your wallet.
 Enter whatever amount you please, and confirm the transaction.